nidzo732/NetWork/Documentation/source/index.rst

 To learn how to use NetWork see the links below, if you are new start with the Tutorial, if you want to learn more about using the tools NetWork gives you see IPC and concurrency control tools.

+If you are curious or want to help with the development see the page about internal workings of NetWork.

 .. toctree::
    :maxdepth: 1

    Tutorial
    IPC and concurrency control tools <IPCTools>
+   Internal workings <InnerWorkings>